-- Support Management Strategy Evaluation for testing harvest strategies (see below) for P1 species and support RFMO management objectives in general. - Participate in research that can lead to more selective fishing.
-(Restrepo et al. 2016a) - Support research into stock structure and productivity if it is not already available. - Ensure that flag state authorities know the composition of the fishery in detail and support an equal level of monitoring for all other fisheries and gear types. - Support training of regional observers, to ensure a consistent supply of high-quality observers for the fishery; where placing observers onboard is problematic, support implementation of electronic monitoring as an alternative or a complement.
+- Support Management Strategy Evaluation for testing harvest strategies (see below) for P1 species and support RFMO management objectives in general.
+Participate in and support scientific studies that identify catch and/or effort limits and measures to ensure stocks fluctuate around levels consistent with MSY - Participate in research that can lead to more selective fishing (Restrepo et al. 2018), such as avoiding areas with high bycatch rates of sensitive species or modifying bait, hook depth, and other parameters of the gear to target on specific species. - Support research into stock structure and productivity if it is not already available. - Ensure that flag state authorities know the composition of the fishery in detail and support an equal level of monitoring for all other fisheries and gear types. - Support training of regional observers, to ensure a consistent supply of high-quality observers for the fishery; where placing observers onboard is problematic, support implementation of electronic monitoring as an alternative or a complement to reach 100% of observer coverage. - Research on EMS capabilities to monitor landing and transshipment operations.

-Evaluate and assist Compliance with RFMO requirements:
+Evaluate and assist compliance with RFMO requirements:

-- Comply with flag state and RFMO reporting requirements for fisheries statistics.
-This should include detailed fishing effort information at the set level (see below), as well as species composition and catch by size in order to feed the information into stock assessments. - In case data gaps from the longline fishery are identified as a source of uncertainty in the stock assessments, the fishery should facilitate the provision of such data to the flag state and RFMO (RFMO science body).
+- Comply with flag state and RFMO reporting requirements for fisheries statistics, including transshipments1.
+This should include detailed catch and fishing effort information, as well as species composition and catch by size in order to feed the information into stock assessments.
+Engage with other LL FIPs and LL MSC fisheries to align data provision to RMFOs.
+Include compliance with RFMO requirements as part of auditable Code of Good Practice for the FIP. - Implement a data collection system that covers all RFMO minimum data requirements and captures all required fishery data to determine impacts and evaluate strategies. - In case data gaps from the longline fishery are identified as a source of uncertainty in the stock assessments, the fishery should facilitate the provision of such data to the flag state and RFMO (RFMO science body). - To improve stock assessments, longline fisheries can contribute voluntarily by making available operational set by set fishery data (e.g. for CPUE standardization) to RFMO scientific bodies or National Institutes.
+Stock assessment will be improved when operational data is provided by vessel owners (with appropriate confidentiality agreements and time lags).
+See below.